 Add the lemon juice.

 Once all the ingredients are measured, processed and chopped, mix them together.

 Serve them with crackers or bread or as I have here, Spanish olive oil tortas.

 In his book, David Lebovitz drizzles Rosemary Oil over the tapenade.
-I didn’t make the oil, but the recipe is here if you want to.
+I didn’t make the oil, but the recipe is below if you want to make it.